mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-job/dcos-job-add/index.md

 ---

 # Description
-The `dcos job add` command lets you add a job by creating a JSON format configuration file.
+The `dcos job add` command allows you to add a job by creating a JSON format configuration file.

 # Usage